Skip to main content

 Portuguese researcher wins the “Ariel Machine Learning Data Challenge”

-Luís F. Simões was awarded an FCT doctoral scholarship at the Vrije Universiteit Amsterdam, in the Netherlands, in the field of computational intelligence, and currently runs ML Analytics, an Artificial Intelligence services company of which he is co-founder.
+Luís F. Simões was an FCT PhD fellow at Vrije Universiteit Amsterdam, in the Netherlands, in the area of computational intelligence, and currently heads ML Analytics, an Artificial Intelligence service provider company of which he is a co-founder.

-The "Ariel Machine Learning Data Challenge" is a competition aimed at developing Artificial Intelligence techniques that seek to characterize planets orbiting other stars, such as those that will be studied by the Ariel mission, which aims to observe the atmosphere of a thousand extrasolar planets, in order to detect how these systems have developed, and how they contextualize our solar system in a galaxy that is beyond us.
+The “Ariel Machine Learning Data Challenge” is a competition that aims to develop Artificial Intelligence techniques that seek to characterize planets orbiting other stars, such as those that will be studied by the Ariel mission, which aims to observe the atmospheres of a thousand extrasolar planets, in order to detect how these systems have developed, and how they contextualize our solar system in a galaxy that surpasses us.

-Researcher Luís F. Simões has been working on the application of Artificial Intelligence to space problems since 2008.
+Researcher Luís F. Simões has been working on applying Artificial Intelligence to space problems since 2008.
 The Ariel mission will study the atmosphere and chemistry of a thousand exoplanets.
-This initiative is made particularly complex by the need to observe planets passing over their star, which are sometimes hundreds of light years away.
+This initiative becomes especially complex due to the need to observe planets passing over their star, which are sometimes hundreds of light years away.